Urban evolution of Addis Ababa: Sir Patrick Abercrombie plan

-Professor Peter Hall noted that Abercrombie plan virtually achieved unitary through his decentralized city structure.
-The out ring, contrary to intended objective, did attract settlement development on its side.
-Abercrombie also proposed to create satellite towns aside Addis Ababa used for serving school, health centers etc, extracted from his 1943 London traffic solution.
+Professor Peter Hall noted that the Abercrombie plan virtually achieved unity through his decentralized city structure.
+The outer ring, contrary to the intended objective, did attract settlement development on its side.
+Abercrombie also proposed to create satellite towns on the outskirts of Addis Ababa, to be used for serving school, health centres, etc., extracted from his 1943 London traffic solution.
 Accordingly, Abercrombie proposed satellite settlements to towns like Keranio, Mekanissa, West of Old Air Port and Yeka Bole areas.
-Abercrombie also introduced monumental features and grid iron system that was used during the Italian occupation.
-Conversely, the Italian neighborhood units opposed the system particularly in Addis Ketema and Merkato areas.
+Abercrombie also introduced monumental features and a grid iron system that had been proposed during the Italian occupation.
+Conversely, the Italian neighbourhood units opposed the system particularly in Addis Ketema and Merkato areas.
 So, the grid iron system should be require for complementing the plan.

 Bolton Hennessy and Partners plan

 In 1959, the British consultant team named Bolton Hennessy and Partners commissioned Abercrombie's 1954–1956 to fulfill the larger population size.
 Two satellite place such as Mekenissa and West of the old Air Port of Abercrombie's proposal did not incorporated to the city, while Rapi, Gefersa, Kaliti and Kotebe were proposed along with Jimma, Ambo, Mojo and Dessie respectively (the four regional highways).
 Their plan envisaged metropolitan development surrounded by satellite towns to enlarge Addis Ababa in size.

 They were not focused on implementation tools rather than spatial planning.
 Neighborhood unit hindered due to lack of technical control, short timeframe and limited financial resources, though the proposed street network and satellite towns kept in implementation.